natefinch/gocog/README.md

-	  -e, --ext          Extension to append to the generator filename (.go) -M, --startmark    String that starts gocog statements ([[[) -E, --endmark      String that ends gocog statements (]]])
+	  -e, --ext          Extension to append to the generator filename (.go) -M, --startmark    String that starts gocog statements ([[[) -E, --endmark      String that ends gocog statements (]]]) -x, --excise       Excise all the generated output without running the generators.
+	  -V, --version      Display the version of gocog
 <!-- {{{end}}} -->

 How it works